Sunday-Gad/pdsnd_github/README.md

 * new_york_city.csv : This file contains bike share data for New York City.

 * washington.csv: This file contains bike share data for Washington.

+### Requirement
+This program was written in Python (version 3.11.5) and relies on the following libraries:
+* pandas python library
+* numpy python library

+### Usage

+To run the project, you will need to have Python installed.
+Once you have Python installed, you can run the project by opening a terminal window and navigating to the directory where the project files are located.
+Then, you can run the following command:

+`python bikeshare.py`

+This will start the interactive experience in the terminal.
+You can then enter your questions about the data and the script will answer them.